alexlee22/indoor-tracking-blog/_posts/2016-05-05-reading-just-the-estimote-stickers.md

 ### The Solution

-Using the Estimote App and past reseach and experiments I did, we can take the identical partial UUID codes in which all Estimote Stickers have, the first 20 characters `d0d3fa86ca7645ec9bd9`.
+Using the Estimote App and past research and experiments I did, we can take the identical partial UUID codes in which all Estimote Stickers have, the first 20 characters `d0d3fa86ca7645ec9bd9`.
 We can use these parameters when comparing the string results.

 The results from the requested list put all the values into a long string `db:2c:99:29:8e:b4,d0d3fa86ca7645ec9bd96af4b0acc487,61435,39432,-65,-71` in which needs to be split up.
 Using the `.split(",")` command which splits by comma, it should be broken into a list like so: